MicrosoftDocs/dynamics365smb-docs/business-central/ui-experiences.md

 > [!IMPORTANT]
 > All regular users in a solution must be assigned the same plan, Essential or Premium, before that experience can be selected for the company.
 Accordingly, one user cannot access Premium features if one or more other users can only access Essential features.
 This is not the case for non-regular users of type Team Member, Internal Admin, External Accountant, and Delegated Admin, who can each be assigned a different plan than other users in the solution.

-## Enabling Premium Features for Users After Upgrading the Plan
+## Enabling Premium Features after Upgrading a Plan
 Users are assigned to plans in Office 365 Admin Center in connection with the general work to create the Business Central users.
 For more information, see [Add Users to Office 365 for business](https://support.office.com/en-us/article/Add-users-to-Office-365-for-business-435ccec3-09dd-4587-9ebd-2f3cad6bc2bc).

 You can then define which specific functions and windows within the experience those users are allowed to access by assigning permission sets.
 For more information, see [Managing Users and Permissions](ui-how-users-permissions.md).